demisto/content/Packs/MicrosoftExchangeOnline/Integrations/SecurityAndComplianceV2/README.md

 ### Common Issues and Solutions

-#### 1. Error: `Response status code does not indicate success: 404 Not Found`
+#### `Response status code does not indicate success: 404 Not Found`

 **Scenario:** When running the `!o365-sc-auth-start` command, you may encounter the error message: "Response status code does not indicate success: 404 Not Found."

 **Solution:**
-- **Verify Required Parameters:** Ensure that all required parameters in the integration instance configuration are correctly filled out.
+**Verify Required Parameters:** Ensure that all required parameters in the integration instance configuration are correctly filled out.
 This includes:
 - **URL**: Ensure the correct URL is provided for the Security & Compliance Center.
 - **App Secret**: The client secret created in Azure.
 - **App ID**: The application (client) ID from Azure.
 - **Tenant ID**: The directory (tenant) ID from Azure.
 - **Organization**: The organization name for the Security & Compliance Center.
 - **UPN/Email**: The email address (UPN) of the user account for the integration.

 Missing or incorrect values in these fields can cause a 404 error, as the integration might be attempting to connect to an incorrect or non-existent endpoint.

 **Additional Steps:**
 - **Check the ConnectionUri**: Verify that the `ConnectionUri` in your configuration matches the environment you are operating in (e.g., Microsoft 365, GCC High, DoD, etc.).
 - **Review Endpoint Configuration**: Ensure that the `AzureADAuthorizationEndpointUri` is correctly set according to your environment.

-#### 2. Error: `Response status code does not indicate success: 400 Bad Request`
+#### `Response status code does not indicate success: 400 Bad Request`

 **Scenario:** When running the `!o365-sc-auth-start` command, you may encounter the error message: "Response status code does not indicate success: 400 Bad Request."

 **Solution:**
-- **Check Parameters for Accuracy:** A 400 Bad Request error often indicates that there is a problem with the request sent to the server.
+**Check Parameters for Accuracy:** A 400 Bad Request error often indicates that there is a problem with the request sent to the server.
 Double-check the following:
 - **App ID and Tenant ID**: Ensure these are correctly copied from your Azure app registration.
 - **App Secret**: Verify that the secret has been correctly entered and has not expired.
 - **UPN/Email**: Ensure that the email address is correctly formatted and belongs to a user with the necessary permissions.

 **Additional Steps:**
-- **Test with a Different Account**: If possible, try using a different user account to verify if the issue is related to specific user permissions.
+**Test with a Different Account**: If possible, try using a different user account to verify if the issue is related to specific user permissions.

-#### 3. Failed OAuth2.0 Authorization
+#### Failed OAuth2.0 Authorization

 **Scenario:** After running the `!o365-sc-auth-start` command, the authorization process fails, and the integration cannot authenticate with the Security & Compliance Center.